sanitswain/java8tips/advcollectors.rst

       Output: {JAVA=4, .NET=4, PYTHON=6}

-    Here we are passing a merge function thet says take the first key if two keys are duplicates.
-You can provide a function that will generate a composite key using both keys.
-The first two ``toMap`` method will use `HashMap` as the accumulator container.
+    Here we are passing a merge function that says "consider the first key if two keys are duplicates".
+You can also provide some other merge function that will generate a composite key using both keys.
+The first two ``toMap`` methods will use `HashMap` as the accumulator container.
 Collectors has also a 4-arg overloaded toMap method that takes a supplier to define the `Map` type will be used for accumulation.

     ``toMap(Function<T, K> km, Function<T, U> vm, BinaryOperator<U> mf, Supplier<M> mapSupplier)``